Range18/Range18/README.md

-- Hi, I’m @Range18
-- I’m interested in developing on c++.
-- I’m keen on developing Games and Desktop apps
-- I’m looking to collaborate on learning programming or something else
+- Hi, I’m young developer from Yekaterinburg.
+Creating apps and developing games is my aim for my study.
+I have already tried C++ coding and I want too learn more languages and frameworks.

 <!---